When the New Year hits, is it safe to say there are two kinds of students?

 Next, you have the mixed bag of inspiration; the person who doesn’t always find motivation as easily as others.
 Maybe it’s the one who doesn’t believe in New Year’s resolutions…who has a difficult time even eating breakfast in the morning – even if it is the most important meal of the day.

-Chances are that you land somewhere in the middle.
-Your desk is neatly organized and you prepare weekly meals on Sunday evenings, but…you find yourself scrambling to finish a paper or routinely cram for tomorrow’s exam.
+Chances are that you land somewhere in the middle (and it’s a great place to be for most!).
+Your desk is neatly (?) organized and you prepare weekly meals on Sunday evenings (right?), but…you find yourself in a mad scramble to finish a paper at the midnight hour or routinely cram for this morning’s exam.
 Or perhaps you habitually cancel plans because life and your studies overwhelm you.

 But rather than take on everything and try to become everything to everyone, it’s important to be realistic; after all…only 8% of people actually stick to their New Year’s resolutions.
 So, we’ve compiled a few ‘greatest hits’ to help you find that focused inspiration and a finely tuned balance this year.